jeffgdotorg/oncall-twilio/README.md

 Any team member can control the system by SMSing the number configured as `current_config.from_phone` with the following commands:

 * Learn who is currently on-call: `WHO`
-* Become on-call: `TAKE`, followed by completion of a confirmation exchange within the configured timeout window
+* Become on-call: `TAKE`, followed by completion of a confirmation exchange within timeout (in whole seconds) configured in `current_config.session_lifetime`.
 * Get a summary of supported commands: `HALP` (`HELP` is reserved and captured by Twilio in most cases)

 The effect of the `TAKE` action is reflected in the operational config, a new version of which is written to the S3 bucket.